A Bayesian change point model for spatio-temporal data: Data

 The data set we use to illustrate our methodology comes from the Utah State University Climate Center (USUCC) weather database \citep{USUCC2017}, which consists of temperature measurements from across locations in Utah for 123 years.
 We use daily minimum temperature as minimum temperatures are more sensitive to urbanization than daily maximum temperatures.

 We selected eight locations of daily minimum temperature (degrees Celsius) measurements from stations that covered the state of Utah and had less than five percent of data missing: Blanding, Bluff, Cedar City Municipal Airport, Escalante, Fillmore, Salt Lake City International Airport, Woodruff, and Zion National Park.
-These locations and their official station names are mapped in Figure \ref{fig:map}.
+These locations and their official station names are mapped in Figure \ref{fig:map} using the R package `ggmap' \citep{ggmap}.

 We collected over 60 years of daily temperature readings (October 8, 1956 -- December 31, 2016) and zero-centered the data at each location.
 Figure \ref{fig:dat} shows these adjusted daily temperature measurements for each location.
 The seasonality of minimum temperature is readily visible.
-The linear increase or decrease in temperature, however, is not easily seen and any changes to this slope over time even harder to see.
+The linear increase or decrease in temperature, however, is not easily seen and any changes to this slope over time are even harder to see.